 I write about a variety of topics that interest me.
 Here are the main categories I post in:

+Posts about technology.
 My first computer was an Intel 8088 with (8MHz Turbo!) that dad brought home along with a book on QBasic.
 I taught myself a little QBasic and enjoyed Flight Simulator for DOS (the framerate was not measured in frames per second, but seconds per frame!)

-- Primary Server: Xeon D-1540, 32GB memory, 4x6TB HDDs RAID-Z. VMware +FreeNAS
+- Xeon D-1540, 32GB memory, 4x6TB HDDs RAID-Z. TrueNAS

-- Secondary Server: Xeon D-1518, 16GB memory, 4x2TB HDDs RAID-Z. Ubuntu + LXD
+- Xeon D-1518, 16GB memory, 4x2TB HDDs RAID-Z. Proxmox

 I’ve been using Quicken for as long as I can remember.
 I started tracking finances with Quicken for DOS since 6th grade (and still track every transaction).
 I think the best thing one can do to learn about finance and investing is to read books, I have read over 30 books on investing from authors like John Bogle, William Bernstein, Michael Edleson, Larry Swedroe, Benjamin Graham, Burton Malkiel, Taylor Larimore, David Swensen, and while this doesn’t make me an expert I have a well rounded perspective on it.
 I hate to be a skeptic, but I take very little weight in what most investment advisers suggest–often it’s to invest in funds that are designed to turn your money into their money through fees.
 I do find it odd when I come across advisers that give me a blank stare when I mention John Bogle or the Bogleheads.
 If you’ve never even heard of Bogle you’re not qualified to be advising anyone on investing.
-My favorite two investment books are: The Four Pillars of Investing by William Bernstein and Enough by John C. Bogle.
-For younger people Bernstein’s free book, If You Can is a good read.

 Everything else.
 These are misc posts that don’t fit anywhere else.